 A new global shorelines and islands resource has been produced by Roger Sayre of the U. S. Geological Survey, in collaboration with colleagues from Esri and a group of coastal ecosystem specialists.
 Dr. Sayre is the GEO Ecosystems Initiative lead for a Global Ecosystem Mapping activity which has been “cross

 A new study program of the Keck Institute for Space Studies started in October 2018 with the goal of advancing progress towards the integration of space-based and ground-based approaches in biodiversity science.
-Around 30 experts in remote sensing and in-situ biodiversity research started the study during a 5-days workshop held
+Around 30 experts in remote sensing and in-situ biodiversity research started the study during a 5-days workshop held at Caltech,

 Wildlife Insights is excited to share its latest platform development update with the GEO BON community.
 Wildlife Insights is a new wildlife monitoring platform that will harness the best in artificial intelligence, conservation technology and science-based tools to help conserve wildlife.
 This open-access platform will build on existing camera trap

 Sustained observations of marine biodiversity and ecosystems focused on specific conservation and management problems are needed around the world to effectively mitigate or manage changes resulting from anthropogenic pressures.
 These observations, while complex and expensive, are required by the international scientific, governance and policy communities

 The biodiversity crisis has led to a surge of interest in the theory and practice of biodiversity monitoring.
 Although guidelines for monitoring have been published since the 1920s, we know little on current practices in existing monitoring schemes.